Outlets of Little Rock: History

 Plans to construct various shopping centers in the location where Outlets of Little Rock stands today date as far back as the early 1950s, but plans kept falling through.
 In the 1980s, a proposed shopping mall, Otter Creek Mall, was set to be constructed in the location, but due to legal and financial issues, construction never began.
 The 2012 announcement of Bass Pro Shops's first store in Arkansas, located adjacent to the future Outlets of Little Rock site, breathed new life into plans for a shopping center in the location.

 Outlets of Little Rock's construction began in 2015 and was designed in the "prairie style" seen throughout Little Rock, with architects using buildings in the River Market District as inspiration.
 The outlet mall was designed to evoke a park-like ambiance, complete with seating, gathering areas, and Arkansas-native landscaping.

 Outlets of Little Rock was sold by its original owner, NEA Development, in December 2019 in a $10 million transaction to Kohan Retail Investment Group.
 The property was assessed by the county for $61 million and carried a $68 million loan by NEA, which was released in consideration of payment for a portion of NEA's indebtedness.

+In 2023, Michaels opened a new concept store design at the mall.
+The design is more sleek and simple compared to their other locations, with an emphasis on customers buying merchandise online to pick up in-store.